gonmart/myTutos/testGroup/README.md

-Random App Name20484
+Random App Name38122
 =========================

 ## Overview
-This app is to test the grouping code

 ## License

-Testing Grouping is released under the MIT license.
+Random App Name38122 is released under the MIT license.
 See the file [LICENSE](./LICENSE) for the full text.

 ##Documentation for SDK